By David Gewirtzman

-and Christopher Reichheld, Sam Maher and Anne Bradley
+and Robert Viagas, Christopher Reichheld, Sam Maher and Anne Bradley

 1947 A Streetcar Named Desire makes its historic stop at the Barrymore Theatre.
 Tennessee Williams' play stars Jessica Tandy, Marlon Brando, Kim Hunter, and Karl Malden in what will be an 855-performance ride.
 It will go on to win the Drama Critics' Circle Award and the Pulitzer Prize.